New Trustees needed!

 Over the last 35 years the Trust, a registered charity, has helped more than 300 midwives develop and broaden their skills and knowledge through financial awards and encouragement.
 The Trust depends on the leadership of its Trustees who believe that the education and development of midwives and student midwives is essential for the high quality care of mothers and babies.

-We are now seeking a new Midwife Trustee to support the work of the Iolanthe Midwifery Trust.
+We are now seeking new Midwife Trustees to support the work of the Iolanthe Midwifery Trust.

 Currently the minimum time commitment is:

 - attendance at three London-based Trust meetings each year (usually March and October) and an Away Day on a Saturday in June/July

 - participating in assessment of annual award applications, usually in February and March which involves reading and scoring midwives’ and students’ applications forms.
 This is the most intensive part of the role.

 - assisting with other activities related to the work of the Trust, chiefly being responsive by e-mail, throughout the year.